guardian/riff-raff/riff-raff/public/docs/magenta-lib/concepts/how-magenta-works.md

 How magenta works
 =================

+**NOTE:** This is out of date and does not accurately reflect the current state of Riff-Raff.
+In particular `artifacts.zip` and `deploy.json` have been deprecated and the user input for `riff-raff.yaml` is different.

 Magenta needs three to five bits of user input in order to start a deploy:

  - project name